Updated: April 21, 2020

 From Ms. A

 Good evening, Mr. Fitz.
-I’m thinking of starting an online clothing business in Multiply.
+I’m thinking of starting an online clothing business.
 I am worried that somebody can just grab the picture of my work and claim it as their own.
 How can I prevent that?
 Are there any laws that can protect me?
 Thank you very much.

 Now, when someone steals your picture and claims it to be their own.
-You have proof that it is yours because you have a high resolution of the photo and a Flickr account to provide additional proof on the technical details of the photo.
+You have proof that it is yours because you have a high resolution of the photo, along with the additional proof on the technical details of the photo.

-Regarding the designs of your clothes, you can somewhat also claim ownership because the upload date on both Flickr and Multiply can show that you were the one who uploaded the photos first.
+Regarding the designs of your clothes, you can somewhat also claim ownership because the metadata shows the date when the photo was taken.
 Now when someone steals your photos/designs, you can just email the offender and tell them that you have proof that they stole the content from you.

-I am an OFW and a Bussinessman as well, right now im coming home there in the Philippines.
-It’s been years since Ivd dreamt of having my own Lotto Outlet, well the papers and so, are all taken care of.
+I am an OFW and a Businessman as well, right now I’m coming home there in the Philippines.
+It’s been years since I’ve dreamt of having my own Lotto Outlet, well the papers and so, are all taken care of.
 The only problem is there is a Cash Bond of 500k.

-Please advice me on what to do and, do i venture this little money on other bussiness? and if yes, what particular bussiness is it,that’s a major hit there in the Philippines.
+Please advice me on what to do and, do i venture this little money on other business? and if yes, what particular business is it, that’s a major hit there in the Philippines.
 Thanks Fitz, and Good Luck on this Site, you’re helping a lot of Filipinos.
 Good Day.

 Assuming all that is taken cared of, then start a business that’s within your interest.
 I don’t really want to tell you what type of business you can put up that’s profitable in the country for there’s really no straightforward answer to that.